 What is the Supportive Services for Veteran Families (SSVF) Program?

 The VA, in recognition of the problem of veteran homelessness, created a program called Supportive Services for Veterans Families (SSVF).
-TLS Veterans was awarded a VA grant to administer this program in Kenosha county in WI and Lake, McHenry, Boone, and Winnebago counties in northern IL.
+Veterans Path to Hope was awarded a VA grant to administer this program in Kenosha county in WI and Lake, McHenry, Boone, and Winnebago counties in northern IL.

 The SSVF program provides supportive services to very low-income veteran households.
 It is designed to be a housing first program to assist literally homeless veterans to get into permanent housing.
 This is called rapid re-housing.
 The program also assists in preventing homelessness for those at-risk of becoming homeless.